Making Mindfulness Practical in Business

 Consider the following ways you can make mindfulness work in business.

-Mindfulness in Business #1: Understand Impact
+Mindfulness Practice in Business #1: Understand Impact as Social Awareness

-But this is simply not true.
 Every action has a consequence, whether positive or negative.
 And that consequence is not always felt immediately after the action.
 Yet if we’re mindful of this, we can act in a way that minimizes negative consequences and maximizes the positive.

-The application of this in business should be rather obvious: there is no decision too small.
+This application in business should be rather obvious: there is no decision too small.
 Every time you interact with employees or customers, or every time you make a decision, you are having an impact on the success of your business.
-If you blow off a customer meeting, he or she may forgive you, but your reputation will suffer, and this is something that can hurt you down the line.

 Understanding the true impact of your actions with a mindful approach will help you make smarter decisions and also improve the workplace dynamic in your company, both of which will make you more successful.

-Mindfulness in Business #2: Learn to Detach
+Mindfulness Practice in Business #2: Learn to Calmly Detach and Self-Regulate

-It’s completely normal to think this way after such an event.
-But if you immediately engage with these emotions, the consequences may come back to bite you.
-What if you find out the client had an argument with one of your sales reps, and in anger you yell at and fire the rep?
-Then, later on, you may find out the client had done something inappropriate, and that your employee was justified to act the way they did.
+What if you find out the client had an argument with one of your sales reps, and you angrily yell at and fire the rep?
+Then, later on, you may find out the client had done something inappropriate, and that your employee felt justified to act the way they did.
 Now, you’ve lost a good employee, and you could have also hurt the confidence other employees and clients have in you.

 Mindfulness in Business #3: Reduce Stress by Being Mindful

-Stress is one of the major health concerns of our times.
+Stress is one of the major health concerns of our time.
 With increasingly demanding personal and professional lives, it’s easy to get stressed out.
 Sometimes, when we’re stressed, we feel more productive.
 A looming deadline can be a great way to kick things into high gear.

-But not all types of stress are created equal.
-Too much stress causes you to tire out, and the effects of this stress can be felt in all aspects of your life, from your job to your relationships.
+Too much stress decreases productivity and causes you to tire out more quickly.
+The effects of this stress can be felt in all aspects of your life, from your job to your relationships.

 Finding out ways to reduce the levels of stress in your life and in your job will make your business more successful.
 And mindfulness has been proven to be an effective way to reduce stress.